acherukuri/mycroft-kitchen.mycroftai/README.md

 ### We have used another padatious intent for finding instructions to make the recipe.
 ### This makes API call to Rapid API to get instructions to make the recipe.
 ### Once we get the response, MyCroft will speak out the instructions to make the recipe.
+### Integrated the skill with the Mycroft Mark-1 device in real time

 # References :
 https://github.com/MycroftAI/mycroft-skills